 Section 4 - Roles, Responsibilities and Accountabilities

-Local Confirmation and Promotions Committee (LCPC)
+Local Promotions Committee (LPC)

 Professorial Confirmation and Promotions Committee (PCPC)